Myron Stolaroff: Biography

-In 1960, Stolaroff established the International Foundation for Advanced Study in Menlo Park, a non-profit medical research organization.
+Stolaroff was interested in personal transformation through psychedelics, and in the Spring of 1956 went to Vancouver to meet with early LSD proponent Alfred Mathew Hubbard.
+After this first LSD trip he tried to introduce the drug to Ampex engineers to enhance their creativity, but could not get higher management on board with the idea.
+After quitting from Ampex in 1961, Stolaroff established the International Foundation for Advanced Study in Menlo Park, a non-profit medical research organization.
+IFAS was both an experimental learning institution, and Stolaroff worked there with Willis Harman, Robert McKim, James Fadiman, and Robert Mogar.
 He served as its president until 1970.
 During this time, he was the executive administrator for a group conducting clinical studies with LSD and mescaline; the IFAS administered psychedelics to about 350 participants.
 Their research resulted in six published papers on psychedelic therapy with Stolaroff as co-author on most of the articles.
 The Foundation's clinical studies came to an end in 1965 when the Food and Drug Administration (FDA) revoked research permits for psychedelics.

 Stolaroff privately continued psychedelic research using unscheduled compounds from 1970 to 1986, until the Controlled Substance Analogue Enforcement Act of 1986 was passed and halted his research again.

 Stolaroff also worked as a Consulting Engineer and as a General Manager of Multi-Media Productions, a manufacturer of social studies and sound filmstrips for public schools.
 He retired in 1979.

 He published professional papers in the Journal of Nervous and Mental Disease, Gnosis, the Yearbook for Ethnomedicine and the Study of Consciousness, and several other journals.
 Stolaroff served on the board of directors of the Albert Hofmann Foundation.
 He was also a consultant to the Heffter Research Institute and was on the Board of Advisors for the Center for Cognitive Liberty and Ethics.